kmatysova2/katacoda-scenarios/data_quality/step5.md

 In this case, we can look up the price and see that it is 2.49, so somebody simply forgot to record the period.
 Let's fix that:<br>
 `order_data.loc[order_data.PRICE == 249, "PRICE"] = 2.49`{{execute}}
-However, if we could not do a manual look but would need to do this analysis automatically, we would treat the 249 as a missing value.<br>
+However, if we could not do a manual lookup but would need to do this analysis automatically, we would treat the 249 as a missing value.<br>

 Let's check if it looks better: <br>
 `order_data['PRICE'].describe()`{{execute}}